Glen Campbell… Like a Rhinestone Cowboy!

 Singer Glen Campbell playing guitar as host of the NBC television show The Midnight Special episode which was broadcast on October 24, 1975 after The Tonight Show Starring Johnny Carson.
 (Getty Images)

 “Rhinestone Cowboy” is a song written and recorded in the 1970s.
 It was written by Larry Weiss who initially recorded the song.
 Unfortunately, for Weiss, there was little interest in his recording from fans.
 His initial target audience was the country music world, but he failed to hit his mark.

 “Rhinestone Cowboy” was later, more successfully, recorded by country music GREAT, Glen Campbell in 1975.

 Glen Campbell, however, had a different opinion of the now iconic song.
 He was on tour in Australia when he heard the song.
 He immediately expressed interest in recording it.
 He had referred to it as, “a great new song.”
 Soon he had all but made it his own!
 Who knows if he knew just how successful it would be?

-The iconic song is probably the one Glen Campbell is best known and remember for.
+The iconic song is probably the one Glen Campbell is best known and remembered for.

 Glen Campbell with John Wayne in “True Grit”